JaneySprings/DotRush/README.md

 ![image](https://github.com/JaneySprings/DotRush/raw/main/assets/image6.png)

 ### Code Quality Analysis
 &emsp;Integrate code quality analyzers into your project, and DotRush will highlight suggestions from these analyzers.
-This is disabled by default, but you can enable the `Enable Roslyn Analyzers` option in the settings of the Extension.
+This is disabled by default, but you can enable the `Enable Roslyn Analyzers` option in the settings of the extension.

 ![image](https://github.com/JaneySprings/DotRush/raw/main/assets/image7.png)

-### Optimized Performance
-&emsp;Even with large VSCode projects, DotRush remains highly effective in terms of memory and CPU usage.

 ## Prerequisites